 Thanks to wildcard certificates, we now render proper 404 pages and clients can process the HTTP response with its status code.

-Deletion no longer works based on domain name, since a domain can actually be present in multiple certificates.
-Instead, you delete by suppling the certificate id.
+- Deletion no longer works based on domain name, since a domain can actually be present in multiple certificates.
+Instead, you delete by supplying the certificate id.
 In the future, we plan to empower you to define what certificate is preferred for a certain domain or subdomain.

 As part of the introduction of this featureset, we completely revamped the codebase of the

 They're faster, leaner and more robust than ever before.